 Loss of pressure means loss of money

 Investigations have shown that 90 % of the pumps that are installed in Germany at domest heatings are either incorrectly set or over-designed.
 Experience has shown us that this finding can often also be applied on thermal oil plants.
-High pressure losses therefore result in over-dimensioned pumps – and thereby lead to significantly higher operating costs (refer also to our last heatnewsletter with measures to increase the efficiency of pumps.)
+High pressure losses therefore result in over-dimensioned pumps – and thereby lead to significantly higher operating costs.

 All components in sight